TAMPA BAY CRIMINAL DEFENSE ATTORNEY

 - There will be plenty of time for apologies if you’re found guilty and sentenced, but until then you are only hurting your chances of a fair resolution of the criminal charges if you make any kind of an admission even an apology.

-- MOTIONS TO DISMISS: Upon request from your Clearwater Criminal Defense Law Firm the presiding Judge with the help of the Clerk of Court will then calander the case for all pending evidentiary motions such as a Motion to Dismiss, see MOTION TO DISMISS BASED ON YOUTHFUL OFFENDER, for an example of a Motion to Dismiss.
-A Motion to Dismiss makes a written argument that the law that applies to the case must lead to dismissal of the criminal charges or a reduction to simple counts if they've been mistakenly filed as greater counts under the facts and circumstances of your case.
+- MOTIONS TO DISMISS: Upon request from your lawyer the presiding Judge with the help of the Clerk of Court will then calender the case for all pending motions such as a Motion to Dismiss, see MOTION TO DISMISS BASED ON YOUTHFUL OFFENDER, for an example of a Motion to Dismiss.
+A Motion to Dismiss makes a written argument that the law that applies to the case must lead to dismissal of the criminal charges or a reduction to simple counts if they’ve been mistakenly filed as greater counts under the facts and circumstances of your case.

-- MOTIONS TO SUPRRESS EVIDENCE: A Motion to Suppress Evidence when timely filed by a defense advocate argues that for legal cause some or all of the evidence 'from the poisoness tree'of law enforcement's investigation into the facts and circumstances of your case must be excluded because of police impropriety in collecting, procuring or safe keeping of the evidence. see, Motion to Supress Miranda Statement, filed by Robert Hambrick in a cocaine trafficking and conspiracy case.
+- MOTIONS TO SUPPRESS EVIDENCE: A Motion to Suppress Evidence when timely filed by a defense advocate argues that for legal cause some or all of the evidence ‘from the poisoned tree’ of law enforcement’s investigation into the facts and circumstances of your case must be excluded because of police impropriety in collecting, procuring or safe keeping of the evidence. see, Motion to Suppress Miranda Statement, filed by Robert Hambrick in a cocaine trafficking and conspiracy case.

 - TRAVERSE: It’s not unusual for the state to file what is known as a Traverse to a Defense Motion to Dismiss if the facts are in dispute and if the state does file a Traverse, then the facts will need to be determined by a jury before the judge can dismiss or reduce the charges to misdemeanors (see charged offense page for a discussion of lesser included counts and possible defenses to your charge).

-- When the evidentiary motions are disposed of, the Pinellas or Hillsborough Court will calander what is known as a Pretrial at which time the Defendant must choose to either plea or go forward with a Trial.
+- When the proper motions are disposed of, the Pinellas or Hillsborough Court will calender what is known as a Pretrial at which time the Defendant must choose to either plea or go forward with a Trial.

 - Once the case is set for Trial your attorney and the Prosecution will be required by the presiding Judge to be ready to proceed with the Trial by Jury on the day given by the Judge.
 Many important documents and motions must be filed at least ten days before Trial.
 Both the defense and the state of Florida must disclose all witnesses before the ten day time limit.
 Also, if the Prosecutor wants to establish motive, opportunity or modus oporandi thru the use of similar fact evidence of other crimes or uncharged misconduct committed by the Defendant, known in Florida as Williams Rule, the notice must be submitted within ten days before the trial.